Homological perturbation theory for nonperturbative integrals: Encoding oscillating integrals as the Batalin--Vilkovisky chain complexes

 We henceforth suppress the arrows denoting inputs and outputs to multilinear functions, using instead the convention that ``time goes down the page,'' so that inputs are at the top and outputs are at the bottom.
 Tensor products are denoted by placing diagrams side-by-side, and composition (i.e.\ contraction of tensors) is denoted by connecting input and output strands.
 We use an open circle~\tikz[baseline=(bottom),Feynman]{ \node[Odot] (star) {} ++(0,-1ex) coordinate (bottom); \draw (star) -- ++(0,-1.2ex);} with one output to denote the variable vector $(x_{1},\dots,x_{n})\in \CC^{n}$, so that the polynomial $\sum_{\vec \imath} f_{\vec\imath}\, x_{i_{1}}\cdots x_{i_{m}}$ is given in pictures by:

-We introduce a solid circle with $\ell$ incoming edges (which are unordered) to denote the the tensor $b^{(\ell)}_{\vec\jmath}$.
+We introduce a solid circle with $\ell$ incoming edges (which are unordered) to denote the tensor $b^{(\ell)}_{\vec\jmath}$.
 Finally, we let a cap denote the matrix $a^{-1}$ thought of as an element of $\CC^{n}\otimes \CC^{n}$.
 With this notation, the result of the computation above reads:

-It follows that any homogeneous polynomial $\sum_{\vec \imath} f_{\vec\imath}\, x_{i_{1}}\cdots x_{i_{m}} \in \CC_{\hbar} $ is cohomologous to an element of $\CC_{\hbar}$.
+It follows that any homogeneous polynomial $\sum_{\vec \imath} f_{\vec\imath}\, x_{i_{1}}\cdots x_{i_{m}} \in \CC_{\hbar} $ is cohomologous to an element of $\CC_{\hbar}$, and in fact in $\CC $.
 Indeed, think of diagrams with~\tikz[baseline=(bottom),Feynman]{ \node[Odot] (star) {} ++(0,-1ex) coordinate (bottom); \draw (star) -- ++(0,-1.2ex);}\,s as \define{many-headed Hydra}, and invite Hercules to kill one.
 He chops off its right-most head, and either fuses it with one of the other heads, increasing degree in $\hbar$, or the Hydra grows at least two more new ones.
-Hercules thereby produces a sequence of Hydra, which converges in the power-series topology.
+Hercules thereby produces a sequence of linear combinations of Hydra, which converges in the power-series topology.
 The limit consists of all diagrams with no heads at all --- these are the only Hydra that Hercules cannot attack --- and each one appears with a factor of $\hbar^{\beta}$, where $\beta$ is the first Betti number of the diagram, and also a factor coming from the $\frac1{\ell!}$s counting the number of symmetries of the diagram.
 This is the usual sum of Feynman diagrams.

 We have not proved that $1\in \CC_{\hbar}$ is not $\partial_{\BV}$-exact.
-One can prove this by arguing that any $\partial_{\BV}$-primitive of $1$ must satisfy a differential equation, and the solutions to this differential equation all involve terms of the form $\exp\bigl( g(x)/\hbar\bigr)$ for non-zero polynomials $g$, and hence do not have power-series expansions in $\hbar$.
+One can prove this by arguing that any $\partial_{\BV}$-primitive of $1$ must satisfy a differential equation, and the solutions to this differential equation do not have Laurent-series expansions in $\hbar$.
 We will leave the details to the reader.

 At the end of the computation, there is the difficulty of evaluating one particular integral.
 The homological calculation translates into a calculation of the ratio $I_{\i s/\hbar}(f)/I_{\i s/\hbar}(1)$, where $I_{\i s/\hbar}(f) \in \CC $ is the formal asymptotics of $\int_{X} f\,\exp\bigl( \i s/\hbar\bigr)\,\dVol$, and all integrals are regulated by multiplying the integrand by a compactly-supported bump function.
 We have not, however, computed the asymptotics of $I_{\i s/\hbar}(1)$.
 Similar algebraic techniques allow one to reduce this computation to the computation of the volume of a Gaussian distribution, which is some power of $\pi$ and not an algebraic number.